 Shipping costs might not be the same for every customer, as cart value, shipping destination, and other factors can play a role in the ultimate cost.
 Let shoppers know what options you have available and whether you offer free shipping above a certain cart size or expedited shipping for an upcharge.

 45% of customers have abandoned a cart because of unsatisfactory delivery options.

 Offering both affordable shipping and 2-day delivery options can help you meet customer expectations.

-One way to make sure that shipping is affordable and fast for your customers is to work with a fulfillment provider that allows you to split your inventory across locations.
+One way to make sure that shipping is affordable and fast for your customers is to work with an ecommerce fulfillment provider that allows you to split your inventory across locations.
 Instead of having to ship all orders from one central location, you save both your business and your customer time and money by shipping from the fulfillment center closest to your customer.

 For example, ShipBob’s 2-Day Express program makes it incredibly easy for merchants with a Shopify store to increase conversions and manage fulfillment and shipping by splitting inventory across the US.
 The 2-Day Express program adds a new shipping option to your checkout that is only displayed to customers with a shipping address within the areas of guaranteed 2-day coverage.

 “By encouraging customers to meet a spend threshold for free 2-day shipping, we’ve seen great results without harming our margins.
 Offering this shipping option to customers who live within ShipBob’s 2-Day Express coverage zone has even increased our AOV in these zones from $75 to $148.”

 ShipBob also partners with major carriers to receive discounted rates for each order and passes the savings on to you.
 This allows you to offer affordable or even free shipping to your customers, which in turn means fewer abandoned carts.

 As an added bonus, a positive delivery experience leads to happier customers, which in turn means better reviews and higher conversions.